Xercoy/leap/README.md

 # TODO
 - Remove '.' from being output on errors.
 The bash func originally used program output as the argument to `cd`.
 Outputting `.` on errors prevented it from jumping or printing out errors.
+- Make bash_func simpler.

+# Enhancements
+- Allow main to check for a custom config file path.
+- Allow bash func to check for a custom config file path.

 # IN PROGRESS
 - Modify the bash function to parse a result.
 This way we can implement `leap list`, `leap remove`, and print out error messages.